 Ymir was not just any giant.
 He possessed the ability to produce children without a wife.
 The sweat droplets that formed in his armpits and knee cavities during his sleep would form his Jotun children.
 This seems plausible, as Ymir himself came into existence from droplets as well.
 In case you find this hard to believe, do note that the child that was formed from his knee cavity was a six-headed son.
 Imagine waking to the sound of his wails, in sixfold.

 The children of Ymir started to produce more baby giants.
 Meanwhile, Audhumbla kept on licking the blocks of ice.
 And by doing so, she uncovered another primordial giant who was buried deep within the ice.
 This was Búri.

 This is where things started moving fast.
 The realm started to become a little bit crowded, but this did not stop Búri to take on another giantess as his lover.
-Together, they produced another son, called Bor.
-And Bor took on another giantess (Bestla) as a lover and produced three sons: Odin, Vili, and Vé.
+They had a son together, which they called Bor.
+And in turn, Bor took on a giantess lover, Bestla.
+Finally, Bor and Bestla had three sons together: Odin, Vili, and Vé.